Wilfred/difftastic/manual/src/introduction.md

 # Introduction

 Difftastic ([source on GitHub](https://github.com/wilfred/difftastic)) is a diff tool that understands syntax.
-It currently supports 19 languages:
+It supports the following languages:

+* Bash
 * C
 * C++
 * C#